NICMx/Jool/doc/usr/en/usr-flags-pool4.md

 The IPv4 pool is the subset of the node's transport addresses which should be used to mask connections sourced from IPv6 nodes.

+If pool4 is empty, Jool will try to mask packets using its own node's assigned IPv4 addresses, and their default unused port ranges.
+See [Notes](#notes).

 ## Syntax

 	jool --pool4 [--display] [--csv]